Utena - the power of miracles

 A role model, such as the prince.
 For Utena specifically, miracles are tied to her self-identity as a prince.
 That particular connection is not necessary, but was created by Akio to keep Utena under control: To stop her power of miracles, all he has to do is take away her self-identity as a prince and make her a princess instead; he prepared little Utena for it in the church.
 In the final showdown, the main thrust of Akio’s second challenge to Utena is to convince her that she cannot be a prince.
 When Utena loses her belief in princes at the end, she must lose her power of miracles and become ordinary.
 Specialness lasts a short time.

 Obliviousness is a requirement for Akio to nurture Utena’s power, though.
-In the Black Rose, Utena’s inability to understand what Akio says is absolutely plain.
+In the Black Rose, Utena’s inability to understand what Akio says is glaring.
 Akio is delighted with Utena’s obtuseness, and as much as says so in the Apocalypse Saga.
 He needs to manipulate her to steal her power, and if she becomes aware of it, he’s at terrible risk.
 And in fact, her obliviousness is not enough to protect him.
 She does become aware, and does miraculously bring a change to the world that weakens him and will eventually overthrow him; see Enlightenment era.

 the Power of Dios